microsoft/copilot-camp/docs/pages/custom-engine/04-authentication.md

 ## Introduction

-Get ready to update Career Genie that you've built so far to leverages Entra ID (AAD) single sign-on (SSO) to acquire a token for app users to get Microsoft 365 data using Microsoft Graph.
-This token will enable seamless authentication and authorization within your application.
-You will integrate this functionality into a Microsoft Teams application using the Teams AI library and the Bot Framework, focusing on a single-tenant setup.
+Get ready to enhance your CareerGenie by integrating Entra ID (formerly Azure AD) single sign-on (SSO).
+This will allow your app to seamlessly acquire tokens for accessing Microsoft 365 data via Microsoft Graph, ensuring smooth authentication and authorization.
+You'll be incorporating this SSO capability using the Teams AI library and the Bot Framework, specifically focusing on a single-tenant configuration.

 ## Exercise 1: Set up your project for Entra ID Single Sign-on